Government IR35 Rules

 What happened in he public sector was that, rather than just paying the IR35 tax, contractors had to shut down their limited companies and join umbrella companies.

 So, the Government IR35 rules meant that their income fell by an average of £14,000 a year.

 However, the more they were paid, the more they lost.
 Some locum doctors and IT Contractors claimed that they lost 30% of their income by making the switch.

 That was substantially over that £14,000 a year.

 By operating via a limited company a contractor may retain up to 80% to 85% of their income.

 Operating via a PAYE umbrella company may mean them retaining as little as 55% to 60% depending on earnings.

-It will also be the same in the private sector from April 2019 if they implement the Government IR35 rules there.
+It will also be the same in the private sector from April 2020 when they implement the Government IR35 rules there.

 Ad – Contractor Services